A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Methodology

 \subsection{Introducing Parsimony}

 If $d$-dimensional data $\mathbf{y}_1,\ldots,\mathbf{y}_n$ arise from a finite mixture of Gaussian distributions, then the log-likelihood is

-The number of parameters in the component covariance matrices of this mixture model is ${Gd(d+1)}/{2}$, which is quadratic in $d$.
-When dealing with real data, the parameters to be estimated can very easily exceed the sample size by an order of magnitude.
-Hence, the introduction of parsimony through the imposition of additional structure on the covariance matrices is desirable.

-\cite{banfield93} exploited geometrical constraints on the covariance matrices of Gaussian mixtures using the eigen-decomposition of the covariance matrices, such that $\matsig_g = \lambda_g \matd_g\mata_g\matd_g'$, where $\matd_g$ is the orthogonal matrix of eigenvectors and $\mata_g$ is a diagonal matrix proportional to the eigenvalues of $\matsig_g$, such that $|\mata_g|=1$ and $\lambda_g$ is a constant.
-The parameter $\lambda_g$ controls the cluster volume, $\mata_g$ controls the cluster shape, and $\matd_g$ controls the cluster orientation.
-This allows for imposition of several constraints on the covariance matrix that have geometrical interpretation giving rise to a family of 14 models (Table~\ref{table}) known as Gaussian Parsimonious clustering models \citep[GPCM;][]{celeux95}.
+The number of parameters in the component covariance matrices of is ${Gd(d+1)}/{2}$, which is quadratic in $d$.
+When dealing with real data, the number of free parameters to be estimated can very easily exceed the sample size $n$ by an order of magnitude.
+Hence, the introduction of parsimony through the imposition of additional structure on the covariance matrices is desirable. \cite{banfield93} exploited geometrical constraints on the covariance matrices of Gaussian distribution using the eigen-decomposition of the covariance matrices, such that $\matsig_g = \lambda_g \matd_g\mata_g\matd_g'$, where $\matd_g$ is the orthogonal matrix of eigenvectors and $\mata_g$ is a diagonal matrix proportional to the eigenvalues of $\matsig_g$, such that $|\mata_g|=1$, and $\lambda_g$ is the associated constant of proportionality.
+This decomposition has an advantage in terms of its interpretation, i.e., the parameter $\lambda_g$ controls the cluster volume, $\mata_g$ controls the cluster shape, and $\matd_g$ controls the cluster orientation.
+This allows for imposition of several constraints on the covariance matrix that have geometrical interpretation giving rise to a family of 14 models known as Gaussian Parsimonious clustering models \citep[GPCM;][]{celeux95}; see Table~\ref{tab:GPCM}.